 In the The Backyardigans episode "Tale of the Mighty Knights", Tyrone and Uniqua are tasked with guarding the king's egg, which promptly rolls away.

-An episode of Batman Beyond involves Terry keeping track of an egg-shaped simulation of a baby that he needs to take care of for a grade.
+The Batman Beyond episode "The Eggbaby" involves Terry keeping track of an egg-shaped simulation of a baby that he needs to take care of for a grade.

 A subversion from Avatar: The Last Airbender .
 When the episode "The Fire Bending Masters" had a large golden egg feature, many fans speculated that it would hatch into a dragon and be crucial to the plot.
 It didn't.